 Fecal analysis of the following components is considered investigational and not medically necessary as a diagnostic test for the evaluation of intestinal dysbiosis, irritable bowel syndrome, malabsorption or small intestinal overgrowth of bacteria:

-Measurement of fecal fat (i.e., qualitative, quantitative and fat differential) is an established diagnostic technique for malabsorption.
-In contrast, a literature search did not identify any published studies regarding the diagnostic performance of fecal analysis of digestion, absorption, microbiology, metabolic markers or immunology as a diagnostic tool for suspected malabsorption syndrome, small intestine bacterial overgrowth or intestinal dysbiosis.
+Measurement of fecal fat (that is, qualitative, quantitative and fat differential) is an established diagnostic technique for malabsorption.
+A literature search did not identify any published studies regarding the diagnostic performance of fecal analysis of digestion, absorption, microbiology, metabolic markers or immunology as a diagnostic tool for suspected malabsorption syndrome, small intestine bacterial overgrowth or intestinal dysbiosis.
 Chronic intestinal candidiasis has been linked with various gastrointestinal complaints as well as systemic complaints, such as chronic fatigue syndrome.
-However, similar to intestinal dysbiosis, chronic intestinal candidiasis is an ill-defined condition without established diagnostic parameters.
+However, chronic intestinal candidiasis is an ill-defined condition without established diagnostic parameters.

-Finally, there have not been any studies published to date linking fecal testing for dysbiosis with any specific treatment or successful health outcomes post-treatment.
+There have not been any studies published to date linking fecal testing for dysbiosis with any specific treatment or other clinical utility.
 Further investigation is warranted.